How to Start a Non-Profit Organization?

 Selecting a Board of Directors

-The board of directors will be in charge of making decisions; it’s important that one recruits the right members for the board.
-Apart from being competent and skilled, the board members that one chooses should portray integrity and be sincere to the cause.
+The board of directors will be in charge of making decisions.
+It’s important that one recruits the right members for the board.
+Apart from being competent and skilled, the board members that one chooses should portray integrity and be sincerely dedicated to the cause.
 Upon selecting the members of the board, the individual should inform them of the organization’s future goals and how he intends to scale up the non-profit.

-If an individual identifies a need for forming a non-profit organization, there are a couple of steps he should follow to get started.
+If an individual identifies a need for forming a non-profit organization, there are several steps he should follow to get started.
 They include carrying out intensive research, finding the right name, creating a business plan, looking for financiers, and ultimately, registering the non-profit based on state laws.